How to deal with parental alienation — understanding the alienation process

 What is the difference between alienation and estrangement?

 Alienation is a child's rejection driven by the other parent's interference — manipulation, badmouthing, gatekeeping.
 Estrangement is a child's distancing that originates from the relationship itself — it may involve genuine harm, but can equally result from differences in values, lifestyle, distance, or growing apart.
 The key question is whether the child's feelings are their own or were implanted by the other parent.
-The Bernet Five-Factor Model and the Drozd & Olesen decision tree provide the clinical frameworks.
+The Bernet & Greenhill Five-Factor Model (2022) and the Drozd & Olesen decision tree provide the clinical frameworks.
 See the full comparison table above.

 Is parental alienation a crime in the UK?